Logging¶

 contains a configuration of the sinks (format above)."log"

 sink; one can redirect the output to a file, set the rules, and change the formatting template.
+The goal of this configuration field is to be simpler to express thatinternal-events

-Command Line Options¶
+Command Line Options#

-See tezos-node run --help
+See octez-node run --help

-, the lwt-log://
+, the default file-descriptor-stdout://

-sink configuration can
+sink

-be also changed with 2 options:
+configuration can be also be changed with the following options:

 -v